Get answers to some of our most commonly asked questions

 Is your product safe?

 It is impossible to eliminate all risks inherently associated with the use of pesticides.
 Our products are applied in accordance with EPA guidelines and by licensed technicians according to the safety standards put forth by the product label.
-Our product is comprised of 99% natural ingredients.
-Less than 0.5% of the solution is a pesticide called a synthetic pyrethroid.
+With an emphasis on natural ingredients, less than 0.5% of the solution is a pesticide called a synthetic pyrethroid.

 Is your product safe for bees and other pollinating insects?

 Fortunately, Barefoot Mosquito & Pest Control is very concerned with bee mortality.
 We too are concerned about bees and other pollinating insects and we developed our service with an aim to preserve these beneficials.
-As a local Texas company, we harnessed decades of pest control experience and we are proud to have developed the most natural and effective solution for mosquito control right here in Austin.
-We are controlling up to 95% of mosquitoes on people’s properties and doing so while using a 99% natural solution.
+As a local Texas company, we harnessed decades of pest control experience and we are proud to have developed a more responsible method that reduces the risk.

 Bee population decline due to Colony Collapse Disorder has been a hot topic since the early 2000’s.
 It is a phenomenon whereby worker bees disappear and leave the queen alone with a few nurse bees to care for the young.
 It was responsible for roughly 60% of bee losses in 2008 at the peak of the disorder, but fortunately CCD has declined to approximately 30% of reported losses in 2013.
 While the losses due to CCD are declining, there has been rampant speculation about the reason for this mystery.
 Possible causes include: infections with Varroa and Acarapis mites; malnutrition; various pathogens; genetic factors; immunodeficiencies; loss of habitat; changing beekeeping practices; or a combination of factors.
 A large amount of speculation has surrounded a family of pesticides called neonicotinoids as having caused CCD.